andrewacashner/hearingfaithms/chapters/chapter-3.md

 be heard clearly, reflecting their grammatical structure and the poem's dramatic shape, while also embodying the conceits of the poetry in appropriate musical symbols and even adding some musical puzzles of his own.
+The contrasting styles in the piece would also work on a less intellectual, more experiential level, to move the affections of hearers.

 <!-- *********************************************************************** -->